 The use of Kodaly and Orff methodologies continues in Grade Two music.
 Singing in unison as well as solo continues to be emphasized.
 During the latter part of the school year, harmony singing is introduced with simple rounds and melodic ostinati.
 More advanced combinations of rhythmic and melodic patterns are introduced for performance, listening, movement and notation.
 Continued progress in the area of “keeping the beat” to music is advanced through the use of circle games, stressing hand-eye coordination both with and without rhythm instruments while singing songs specifically chosen for this purpose.
 Building on the familiarity of the treble clef staff introduced in Grade One music, more notes are added and dictation is introduced.
 Examples of classical and contemporary music are used throughout the school year to enhance each student’s development in understanding musical concepts.

 In Grade Three music, discipline, enjoyment and confidence are reinforced.
 Vocally, unison and solo singing dominate the curriculum with simple harmonic parts and rounds being used to enhance selected songs.
 The Kodaly solfège syllables continue to be used to improve the students’ understanding and performing of melodies.
 Songs and instrumental works are chosen to illustrate the specific melodic intervals being studied in greater depth.
+The third-grade boys are introduced to the basics of playing chords on the ukulele.
 More advanced rhythmic and melodic patterns are introduced using Orff and other rhythm instruments.
 In the area of notation, the boys learn how to read and write simple rhythmic and melodic patterns on the treble clef staff.
 Dictation skills build on the foundation begun in Grade Two.
 From the U.S. and around the world, many styles and eras of music are incorporated into the program, highlighting popular composers while studying the differences and similarities in timbres of various instruments used in their compositions.

-In Grade Four music, increased awareness of healthy vocal technique and a basic understanding of music theory are emphasized.
+IIn Grade Four music, increased awareness of healthy vocal technique and a basic understanding of music theory, including major and minor scales, are emphasized.
 Instrumentally, boys are introduced to the recorder.
 In addition, the annual guitar unit gives every fourth-grader the opportunity to learn and play a basic melody on guitar.
 Skills in reading and writing musical notation are reinforced through singing, movement exercises, playing the recorder and other Orff musical instruments, and dictation.
 Recognizing and performing more advanced rhythmic and melodic patterns are featured.
 Harmonically, selected songs and instrumental pieces in major keys are contrasted with similar selections in minor keys.
 In addition to studying the life and works of famous composers, Grade Four boys learn about the period of music history in which the composer lived and how his or her work related to that era.